THE NIBBLE (TM) - Great Finds for Foodies (tm)

 Pomegranate Primer

 CAPSULE REPORT: The pomegranate is an ancient fruit, originating in Persia.
-It has been cultivated in the Mediterranean region for several thousand years.
-Remains dating back to 1000 B.C.E. have been found in Armenia.
-Yet, the pom was an oddity in the U.S. It was an exotic fruit enjoyed largely by immigrants and Americans who learned to enjoy them abroad—until the debut of POM Wonderful juice, and the subsequent announcement of high antioxidant values and potential anti-carcinogenic properties.
-Suddenly, everyone wanted pomegranate, and the flavor appeared in everything from ice cream to salad dressing.
-In juice, brand after brand proliferated to meet America’s desire for healthy, high-antioxidant food.
-Intrepid taster Alissa Dicker tasted all she could get her hands on—more than 50 juices, although only the top 19 have been recommended.
-They include 100% pure pom juices plus blends with other juices (blueberry, cranberry, etc.), as well as brands that are certified kosher or organic.
+It has ben cultivated in the Mediterranean region for several thousand years.
+Remains dating back to 1,000 B.C.E. have been found in Armenia.
+Yet, the pomegranate was an oddity in the U.S. until recently, an exotic fruit enjoyed largely by immigrants and Americans who discovered it abroad.
+The debut of Pom Wonderful juice, and the subsequent announcement of research that showed the high antioxidant values and potential anti-carcinogenic properties of pomegranate changed all that.
+Suddenly, everyone wanted pomegranate and the flavor appeared in everything from ice cream to salad dressing.
+Brand after brand of juice proliferated to meet America’s desire for healthy foods with high-antioxidant benefits.
+Intrepid taster Alissa Dicker evaluated all the pomegranate juice she could get her hands on—more than 50 juices, although only the top 19 have been recommended.
+They include 100% pure pom juices plus blends with blueberry, cranberry, mango and other juices, as well as brands that are organic and kosher.
 Read her tasting notes in Part II of this article.
-But start by learning a bit about the superfruit.
+But start by learning all about the pomegranate.
+This is Page 1 of a three-page article.
+Click on the black links below to visit other pages.

 Part I: The Pomegranate